 - 2.5 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear. - 2.6 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DCSF Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils.
+While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
+The school holds a separate Anti-bullying policy for reference. - 2.6 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DCSF Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils.
 Teachers in our school do not hit, push or slap children.
 Staff only intervene physically to restrain children or to prevent injury to a child, or if a child is in danger of hurting him/herself.
 The actions that we take are in line with government guidelines on the restraint of children.
 A number of staff have been trained in Team Teach.